gavinha/TitanCNA/README.md

 pathToInstall <- system.file(package = "TitanCNA")
 pathToPdf <- paste0(pathToInstall, "/int/doc/TitanCNA.pdf)
 ```
 The example provided will reproduce Figure 1 in the manuscript.
-However, it will be slightly different because the example is only based the analysis of chr2, not genome-wide.
+However, it will be slightly different because the example is only based on the analysis of chr2, not genome-wide.

 ## License
 TitanCNA R code is open source and is R/Bioconductor package is under GPLv3.
 This applies to the v1.9.0 and all subsequent versions within and obtained from Bioconductor.